-Of 5.4 million drivers who were licensed last fiscal year in Virginia, 2,425 paid the voluntary fee.
+Of 5.4 million licensed drivers last fiscal year in Virginia, 2,425 paid the voluntary fee.

 In South Carolina, 41 people have paid the uninsured motorist fee since it started in 1999, Parks says.
 Drivers who don’t pay the fee or have insurance can be fined $200 if they let their insurance lapse.
 They can also be charged up to $200 more at $5 per day for every day it remains lapsed, she says.

 South Carolina has a list of requirements to become a legal uninsured driver, the first being that every driver in the household must have a driver’s license for three or more years before anyone in the household can qualify to become legally uninsured.

 To qualify for the program, drivers also cannot have been convicted of driving violations in the past three years, including:

 - Disobeying traffic signals